Motivation for these Maps

 location to center the map on that spot.
 You will then see the

-coordinates in text below the map - that is the info I need.
+coordinates in text below the map - you can select the